ktllee/plug_problem/README.md

 `flex_solver.py` is code to recursively solve for valid arrangements given types of plugs and a total length.  **In Progress.
 Functional**

+`overview_solver.py` is code to quickly show a table of the number of total and prime solutions given a dictionary of plugs. **In Progress.
+Functional**

 `plug_class.py` contains the Plug class.  **Functional.**

 `strip_class.py` contains the Strip class. **Functional.**